 After the changes have been applied, now we got the registration successful message of the new Secondary node.
 In the background this new node will be synch’ing up with the Primary node.
 This process can take some time, once it is completed, ISE services will be restarted on the new node.

-Until the above tasks are completed we will still see the exclamation mark icon under the Secondary node status column.
+We will still see the exclamation mark icon under the Secondary node status column until the above tasks are completed.
 If we hover the mouse on that icon a little message stating the tasks are in progress.
 We can just wait, the icon will turn green once all required tasks are completed:

-These steps completed our lab, and what we have done here is very similar to what we would have done if we were adding a new PSN node with some exceptions, we will see those in another post dedicated to that.
+This wraps up our lab of how to add a secondary ISE node.
+The above steps are very similar to what we would have done if we were adding a new PSN node.
+There would be some exceptions with the PSN though which we will see those in another post dedicated to that.

 I hope you enjoyed reading this post, and as always, I would love to hear your feedback.
 Thanks for reading!